imagetasks/LaMa-to-CoreML/README.md

 ## LaMa to CoreML converter

 This repo contains a python script for converting [LaMa](https://github.com/advimman/lama/) pretrained models (.ckpt files) to Apple's Core ML model format.
 Pretrained models can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1B2x7eQDgecTL0oh3LSIBDGj0fTxs6Ips) (link is taken from the official LaMa repo).
-Use *LaMa_models.zip* for big-lama, lama-places, lama-celeba, etc. *big-lama.zip* if you need to convert big-lama only.
+Use **LaMa_models.zip** for *big-lama*, *lama-places*, *lama-celeba*, etc. **big-lama.zip** if you need to convert *big-lama* only.
+Alternatively, you can use your own ckpt and *best.ckpt* and *models/best.ckpt* files.
+Just point the script to a folder with 'config.yaml' and 'models/best.ckpt'.
+See **Customize script** section for details.

+The script does not require *IOPanit* (marked as archived) for the conversion.

 ### Instructions